lookitscook/scheduled-content/README.md

 # Scheduled Content
-Schedule the display of a set of URLs via Google Sheets.
+Schedule the display of a set of URLs via a public iCal (Google Calendar) or CSV (Google Sheets) URL.

 ## Settings